Rademade/rademade-cookbook/TestStyle/Selenium/SearchItemsPriority.md

      find('.profile-box', :text => 'Facebook').click_button('Activate')

   ```
   - Add custom selector (only in exceptional cases)
+  - Never use [id, class] as a custom selector